KittyGiraudel/sass-guidelines/index.md

 ## Errors

 Errors, unlike warnings, prevent the compiler from going any further.
 Basically, they stop the compilation and display a message in the output stream as well as the stack trace, which is handy for debugging.
 Because of this, errors should be thrown when there is no way for the program to keep running.
-When possible, try working around the issue and display a warning instead.
+When possible, try to work around the issue and display a warning instead.

 As an example, let's say you build a getter function to access values from a specific map.
 You could throw an error if the requested key does not exist in the map.